Association

 The European Green Belt Association

-According to its Statutes, the European Green Belt Association contributes to the implementation of the vision of the European Green Belt Initiative to conserve and restore the European Green Belt as our common natural heritage and as an ecological network linking high quality natural and cultural landscapes across Europe.
-The mission of the Association is therefore to ensure that the European Green Belt is effectively protected and that its sustainable development is promoted by facilitating continuous, co-ordinated transboundary co-operation at all levels and across all sectors of society.
+According to its own statutes, the European Green Belt Association aims to support the implementation of the European Green Belt Initiative's vision: conserving and restoring the European Green Belt as shared European natural and cultural heritage, and as an ecological network linking high-quality natural and cultural landscapes across Europe.

 Programme of Work

-The activities of the European Green Belt Association target the pan-European level to improve cooperation across institutional and national boundaries across the whole European Green Belt, e.g. by developing conceptual and methodological approaches.
-One aim is to develop the European Green Belt into a recognised implementation mechanism for national commitments of countries along the European Green Belt, especially in relation to the implementation of a Natura 2000 network and Green Infrastructure.
-The expertise and support of governmental and non-governmental organisations ikey to successfully develop related concepts and to implementing them.
+The Programme of Work defines the Association's priorities for a period of two years.
+It is adopted by the members during the bi-annual General Assembly.
+The activities of the European Green Belt Association are aimed at the pan-European level in order to improve cooperation across institutional and national boundaries accross the European Green Belt.
+They include developing conceptual and methodological approaches or developing the European Green Belt into a recognised implementation mechanism for commitments of countries along the European Green Belt, particularly in relation to the implementation of the EU's Natura 2000 network and green infrastructure.
+The expertise and support of governmental and non-governmental organisations is key to the successful development and implementation of related policies.

 List of the current Board members (representing a total of 8 organizations)